2017 Largest Retail Chains in Asia

 Having said that, the emerging middle class in Asian countries is growing at an accelerated rate, so not only will that create a shift in Asian retailing in general, it will create a different platform from which the largest Asian retail chains can expand both domestically and globally.

 The cookie cutter chain store void that exists in Asia is not coming so much from Asian based retailers as much as it is starting to be created by the largest U.S. retail chains and European based retailers.
-Again, this is particularly true in the luxury retailing sector where Coach, Michael Kors and Tiffany from the U.S. and Gucci, Armani, and Louis Vuitton from Europe have established significant retail presence in high-priced Asian shopping districts.
+Again, this is particularly true in the luxury retailing sector where Coach, Michael Kors and Tiffany from the U.S., and Gucci, Armani, and Louis Vuitton from Europe have established a significant retail presence in high-priced Asian shopping districts.

 Largest Retail Companies in Asia

 - China: JD.com, Inc, No. 28 global retail ranking; Non-Store.

 - Hong Kong SAR: A.S.
 Watson Group, No. 51 global retail ranking; Drug Store/Pharmacy.